relimitgmbh/markdown-builder/README.md

 **This is bold.**
 ~~This is strikethrough.~~
 _This is italic._
-**Span elements can be nested.
-This is bold text _followed by bold and italic text_ and finally bold text again.**
+Span elements can be nested. _This is italic text **followed by italic and bold text** and finally italic text again._
 ```

 ### Rendered